5 Tips for Chronic Illness Burnout from a Licensed Therapist

 In this blog post, I share some of the common reasons for chronic illness burnout.
 I also provide tips for how to get relief from burnout related to chronic illness.

-My name is Halle M. Thomas and I’m a therapist serving both Longmont, CO and Portland, Oregon.
-My private practice Chicory Counseling focuses on providing individual therapy and couples counseling.
-One of my areas of expertise is in working with people who have one or more chronic illnesses.
+My name is Halle M. Thomas and I’m an anxiety therapist in Boulder, CO and in Portland, Oregon.
+My private practice Chicory Counseling focuses on providing individual therapy to millennial professionals struggling with anxiety.
+My previous area of focus was in working with people who have one or more chronic illnesses.
 In addition to my work with chronically ill people, I myself am a chronically ill person and have my own lived experience with navigating chronic illness burnout.

 The CDC reports that an estimated 6 in 10 adults in the United States have at least one chronic illness.
 While it is a known fact that so many adults are experiencing chronic illness, burnout related to chronic illness is often unacknowledged.
 This leads many people with chronic illness to feel even further isolated.